mbj/mutant/README.md

 Also feel free to ask any other question I forgot to proactively answer here.

 Also checkout the [commercial FAQ](/docs/commercial.md).

-#### Pricing Why?

-The idea is to charge 1$ per developer per day.
-Mutant reduces the time spend on code reviews.

-This time saved should be worth way more than the 1$ per day.

-EUR prices are set to mirror USD prices, but avoid conversion losses at the customer.

 ## Topics